n8n-io/n8n-docs/docs/nodes/creating-nodes/create-node.md

 In this tutorial, we implemented the "Create a Contact" functionality of the FriendGrid API.
 First of all, we made the node show up in the Editor UI and in the Create Node menu with FriendGrid's branding.
 Then, we added the fields necessary to create a contact in FriendGrid.
 We also added the credentials so that the API Key could be stored safely.
 Finally, we mapped all the parameters to the FriendGrid API.

 This is just the tip of the iceberg.
 We built a regular node that consumes a REST API, but a regular node can do everything that can be done with Node.js.
 Aside from regular nodes you can also build Trigger nodes.

+## Next steps

+Once you have created the node and want to contribute to n8n, please check the [Node Review Checklist](./node-review-checklist.md).
+Make sure you complete the checklist before creating a pull request.